ppmpreetham/cribdrag2/README.md

-:warning: *NOTE: This tool is no longer under active maintenance.*
+*NOTE: This is an updated version of cribdrag for python3.*

 cribdrag